golang

 Pitfall 1: Forgetting to Close Clients

-Every client and session holds network connections.
-Failing to close them causes resource leaks.
+Every client holds network connections.
+Failing to close causes resource leaks.

 Bad: